nulib-ds/dsgn-106/4-teamwork-in-design-thinking-and-communication/chapter-4-all.md

   **For examples of two different but effective team charters, see Appendix K.**

-# References

-1. DTC Fair Dec.
-7. Photographed by McCormick School of Engineering, Northwestern University.

-2. DTC Small Group Meeting.
-Photographed by McCormick School of Engineering, Northwestern University.

-3. Lencioni, P. "The five dysfunctions of a team." *The Organizational Health People*: *The Table Group*.
-Accessed 8/22/20 from [[https://www.tablegroup.com/download/the-five-dysfunctions-model-and-]{.underline}](https://www.tablegroup.com/download/the-five-dysfunctions-model-and-summary/) [[summary/]{.underline}](https://www.tablegroup.com/download/the-five-dysfunctions-model-and-summary/)

-4. Presentations (Photo 1).
-Photographed by McCormick School of Engineering, Northwestern University.

-5. Presentations (Photo 9).
-Photographed by McCormick School of Engineering, Northwestern University.

-6. J. Matthieu and T. Rapp.
-"Laying the foundation for successful team performance strategies: The roles of team charters and performance strategies." *Journal of Applied Psychology*, vol. 94.1, pp. 90-103, Jul.
-2010, doi: 10.1037/a0013257.

-7. J. Wang, G. H.-L. Cheng, T. Chen, and K. Leung. \"Team creativity/innovation in culturally diverse teams: A meta‐analysis.\" *Journal of Organizational Behavior,* vol. 40.6, pp. 693-708, Feb.
-2019, doi: 10.1002/job.2362.

-  *\*All other photos are part of the public domain.*

 ### This article contains material taken from:

-  Substantial parts of the section "Team Charters" are taken from *Design Thinking and Communication: Principles and Practice* by Yarnoff, C., Anderson, J., Ankenman, B., Benjamin, S., Bourgeois, M., Brown, D., Carmichael, K., Herrick, J., Hirsch, P., Shwom, B., and Wood, D., and are used under a [[CC-BY-NC-SA 3.0 License]{.underline}](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).
+  Substantial parts of the section "Team Charters" are taken from *Design Thinking and Communication: Principles and Practice* by Yarnoff, C., Anderson, J., Ankenman, B., Benjamin, S., Bourgeois, M., Brown, D., Carmichael, K., Herrick, J., Hirsch, P., Shwom, B., and Wood, D., and are used under a [CC-BY-NC-SA 3.0 License](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).